moesmovingpictures-tech/manus/blueprint_v1.1.md

 - **Functionality:**
     - `reflect(last_turn)`: Analyzes the last turn, checks for user repetition, new concept detection, and credit balance.
     - Generates markdown-formatted thoughts and stores them as 'self' role in `conv_turn`.
+    - **DeepSeek Integration:** Utilizes DeepSeek API for more complex reflection if simple thoughts are insufficient and budget allows, offloading intensive reasoning tasks.

 ### 3. Self-Healing Code (`memory/self_heal.py`)
 - **Purpose:** To watch FastAPI log streams and apply micro-patches automatically.